12 Common Beginner Writing Mistakes You Must Avoid

 3. Poor Pacing

-Pacing comes up anytime you’re talking about common beginner writing mistakes and continues to be an issue for even more experienced writers too.
+Pacing is mentioned anytime you discuss common beginner writing mistakes, and it continues to be an issue for even more experienced writers.
 In other words, this is a big one.
-Let’s start with what pacing is.
+Let’s start by explaining pacing.
 It’s essentially the speed at which your story unfolds.
 It is the heartbeat of your story, dictating the ebb and flow of tension and release that keeps readers engaged.

 Many of the issues we’ve already covered play into the pacing of your story.
 Unnecessary or drawn-out scenes are common issues that slow the pace down to crawl and kill the story’s tension.
 On the other hand, a very fast pace isn’t always better.